“Jess? Jessie, wake up!”

 “Not that it is any business of mine, but I think maybe a few of our peers felt fiercest gratitude for strong, handsome Squires who had risked their lives to save them, who had delivered them from the most horrific of nightmares.”

 Jess sighed.
 “That’s not so uncommon.
-When a girl or boy is saved from peril, whether a serf from slaver, or a noble girl from a captor hours from slicing her throat, they do tend to fall in love with us.
+When a girl or boy is saved from peril, whether a serf from slaver, or a noble girl from a captor only hours away from slicing her throat, they do tend to fall in love with us.
 At least for a time, and we are far too passionate to deny them, if we feel that same hunger as well.”

 Raphael swallowed.
 “Is that, I don’t know how exactly to put it, you saved their lives, after all...”